Endometriosis and Fertility: What You Need to Know

 At the present time, there is no way to prevent or cure endometriosis.
 However, there are certain lifestyle choices that may help lessen your chances of getting endometriosis.
 Furthermore, it is a treatable condition, and in many cases, symptoms can be effectively managed in order to prevent serious fertility complications.

 Women should also assess their risk level for endometriosis so that they can talk to their gynecologist about the condition sooner rather than later.
 Early detection will allow you to get access to treatment faster, which can lower your chances of having major fertility challenges in the future.
 Common treatment options include over-the-counter pain relievers, such as ibuprofen (Advil), and hormone therapy, such as birth control pills.
-In some cases, your doctor may perform laparoscopic surgery to remove endometrium growths.
+In some cases, your provider may perform laparoscopic surgery to remove endometrium growths.

 If you do end up struggling with endometriosis-related infertility, there are still options available to you.
 Fertility treatments, such as intrauterine insemination (IUI) and in vitro fertilization (IVF), can improve your probability of conceiving.
 If necessary, there are also third-party reproduction options.